learn-co-curriculum/wsl-setup/README.md

     gem install rails
     ```

-## Choose your programming editor weapon: VSCode
+## Choose your programming editor: VSCode

 You can use any editor you want, but I am going to be walking through setting up VSCode.